Montana Revises Remote Online Notarization Laws to Match National Model

 Four years ago, Montana Governor Steve Bullock signed Senate Bill 306 into law, making his state only the second to adopt remote online notarization after Virginia in 2011.

 Much has changed in four years, but Montana’s commitment to the RON movement appears as strong as ever.
-Yesterday, the Montana Legislature unanimously approved House Bill 370 to revise the state’s RON laws to align with the national model.
+The Montana Legislature has unanimously approved House Bill 370 to revise the state’s RON laws to align with the national model.

 In February, Montana Majority Whip Becky Beard introduced H.B.
 370 as a way to expand opportunities for the state’s remote notaries and strengthen the foundational efficiencies of RON.
 As it stands today, S.B.
 306 does not conform with the current national models for RON, specifically around identity verification.